oracle-livelabs/goldengate/atp-objectstorage/create/create.md

 This lab walks you through the steps to create Oracle Cloud Infrastructure (OCI) GoldenGate resources that you'll need to complete this workshop.

-Estimated time: 15 minutes
+Estimated time: 30 minutes

 ### About Oracle Cloud Infrastructure GoldenGate resources

 A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
 The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.

-Database Registrations capture source and target credential information.
-A database registration also enables networking between the Oracle Cloud Infrastructure (OCI) GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.
+Connections capture source and target credential information.
+A connection also enables networking between the Oracle Cloud Infrastructure (OCI) GoldenGate service tenancy virtual cloud network (VCN) and your tenancy VCN using a private endpoint.

 ### Objectives

 In this lab, you will:
 * Locate Oracle Cloud Infrastructure GoldenGate in the Console
+* Create an OCI GoldenGate deployment for the Autonomous Database
-* Create a OCI GoldenGate deployment
+* Create an OCI GoldenGate deployment for Oracle Object Storage
-* Create database registrations for the source and target Autonomous Databases
+* Create connections for the source Autonomous Databases and target Oracle Object Storage bucket
-* Review the OCI GoldenGate deployment details
-* Access the OCI GoldenGate deployment console
+* Assign connections to deployments

 ### Prerequisites

-This lab assumes that you completed all preceding labs.
+In Task 5, you must upload a private key and enter the corresponding public key fingerprint.
+To add an API key:

+1. Oracle Cloud console global navigation bar, click **Profile** (user icon).

+2. On the user details page, under **Resources**, click API **Keys**.

+3. Click **Add API Key**.

+4. In the Add API Key dialog, click **Download Private Key**, and then click **Add**.

+5. In the Configuration File Preview dialog, copy the fingerprint to a text editor, and then click **Close**.

+> **Note:** *Compartment names in the screenshots may differ from values that appear in your environment.*

 ## Task 1: Create a deployment

-> **Note:** *Compartment names in the screenshots may differ from values that appear in your environment.*

 1. Open the **Navigation Menu**, navigate to **Oracle Database**, and select **GoldenGate**.